CaptTwigg/kea/table/README.md

 table.setPadding(1, 2, 1, 4);
 ```

-This method sets the padding of all cells:
+This method sets the padding of all cells (between the data of the cell and the border):
  - First method shown takes 1 parameter, this parameter applies to all TOP, BOTTOM, RIGHT, LEFT.
  - Second method shown takes 2 parameters, first parameter applies to TOP and BOTTOM, second parameter applies to LEFT and RIGHT.
  - Third method shown takes 4 parameters, first parameter applies to TOP, second applies to RIGHT, third applies to BOTTOM and fourth applies to LEFT.